 - The template for the two recommendation letters must be sent from two referees directly to firstname.lastname@example.org, from their institutional email address.

 We invite interested candidates to contact PIs as early as possible to learn more about their project, specifying that they are preparing an application.

-The application must be submitted in English through our website, at the latest on April 10, 2022, at midnight (Marseille time), as a SINGLE PDF DOCUMENT containing:
+The application must be submitted in English through our website, at the latest on April 2, 2023, at midnight (Marseille time), and must contain:

-- The “Choice of research projects” document highlights the adequacy between the applicant’s background and the two elected research projects (see “Documents available for download” tab, scroll down the left panel to see it) – Update : there was no proposed project this year.
+- The “Choice of research projects” document highlighting the adequacy between the applicant’s background and the two elected research projects (see “Documents available for download” tab, scroll down the left panel to see it) – Update : there was no proposed project this year.
 There is therefore no call for applicants.